matomo-org/developer-documentation/docs/generated/2.0-b2/Piwik/Plugin/Settings.md

 #### Description

-For instance a regular user won&#039;t see get any settings that require super user permissions.
+For instance a regular user won't see get any settings that require super user permissions.

 #### Signature